The Papers

 View Full Bio

 , 8 May 1844; two pages; JS Collection (Supplement), CHL.
-Includes seal and notation.
+Includes seal, docket, and notations.

 Historical Introduction